 19 And being not weak in faith, he considered not his own body now dead, when he was about an hundred years old, neither yet the deadness of Sarah’s womb: 20 He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; 21 And being fully persuaded that, what he had promised, he was able also to perform.
 22 And therefore it was imputed to him for righteousness.

-Much time passed after God had promised Abraham that his seed would be as the dust of the earth for number (Gen 13:15-16).
+After God’s promise to Abraham that his seed would be as the dust of the earth for number (Gen 13:15-16) much time passed and nothing happened.
 Abraham waited patiently, continuing to trust God.
 Year after year his faith did not weaken; he was fully persuaded that God would perform what he had promised.
 As Abraham neared his 100th year, God came and re-affirmed His promise once again.
 By then Sarah had passed the age of child-bearing, for it had ceased to be with Sarah after the manner of women (Gen 18:11).
 And then God fulfilled His promise.
 Isaac was born to Sarah even though it wasn’t physically possible for her to bear a child!
-Therefore was Abraham’s faith the means of his righteousness (v22).
+And therefore was Abraham’s faith became the means of his righteousness (v22).

 Let no man deceive you: he that doeth righteousness is righteous, even as He is righteous (1John 3:7).
 With the heart man believeth unto righteousness (Rom 10:10).
 Awake to righteousness and sin not (1Cor 15:34).
 That the righteousness of the Law might be fulfilled in us, who walk not after the flesh, but after the Spirit (Rom 8:4).
 The man who seeks divine justification must yield himself a servant unto righteousness and be found so doing when the Master returns.
 This topic is developed at length in chapter six.
 Here in chapter four, Paul shows that no man can be perfectly righteous, so no man can earn salvation by his works.
 Abraham’s righteousness fell short, but God reckoned him to be righteous on account of his faith.
-That is justification.
+To be justified is to be made righteous, for God is able to call into being those things that are not (Rom 4:17).
+Amazing grace, indeed.

 23 Now it was not written for his sake alone, that it was imputed to him; 24 But for us also, to whom it shall be imputed, if we believe on him that raised up Jesus our Lord from the dead; 25 Who was delivered for our offences, and was raised again for our justification.